jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Bidders can use matchmaking both in case of open and restricted procedures to be alerted about current business opportunities in public procurement that are relevant for them.
 Contracting authorities can use matchmaking in restricted procedure to get recommendations of suitable bidders.
 <!-- A potential issue: A restricted procedure is probably chosen when the contracting authority already knows which bidders to invite. -->
-Moreover, in case of the simplified under limit procedure, which is allowed for public contracts below a specified financial threshold, contracting authoritiy can approach bidders directly.
+Moreover, in case of the simplified under limit procedure, which is allowed for public contracts below a specified financial threshold, contracting authority can approach bidders directly.
 In such case, at least five bidders must be approached according to the law no. 2016/134 [@CzechRepublic2016]. <!-- <https://www.zakonyprolidi.cz/cs/2016-134#p53> -->
 In that scenario, matchmaking can help recommend appropriate bidders to interest in the public contract.
 There are also other procedure types, such as innovation partnership, in which matchmaking is applicable to a lesser extent.